Family Archive

 Aldrich J. "Rich" de Vries

-Your maternal grandfather, Rich de Vries, was the eldest child of John Aldrich de Vries and Nellie Groen.
-He was born November 15, 1927 in Huntley, Montana—suggesting his parents may have briefly lived near the older Groen settlement in Yellowstone County before moving to Washington.
+The eldest child of John Aldrich de Vries and Nellie Groen, Rich de Vries was born November 15, 1927, in Huntley, Montana—twenty years after Roosevelt opened the irrigation project, in the midst of its long struggle toward viability.
+His birthplace suggests his parents lived briefly near the older Groen settlement in Yellowstone County before moving to Washington.

 1.